qsus/colors/discord/README.md

 # Discord
 Discord is a platform for text and voice communication.
 It is a popular platform for gamers and programmers.
 Discord uses markdown for formatting text.
 This guide will show you how to format text in Discord.
-(Written by Discord Copilot)
+(Intro written by GitHub Copilot)

 ## Text formatting basics
 |Symbol|Description|Example (if possible)|Screenshot (optional)|